master-technology/desktop-menuitem/README.md

 ### Known issues
-- Does not preserve any comments in an existing file
+- Does not preserve any comments in an existing desktop file.
   - The underlying ini load/save module doesn't support this yet.
 I would be willing to switch for another no-dependency ini module.
 (PR would be welcome)